danvuk567/SP500-Stock-Analysis/Python-ETL-Process/readme.md

 ## Stage Yahoo Equity Pricing data: *[Load-Yahoo_Equity_Prices_STG.ipynb](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Python-ETL-Process/Load-Yahoo_Equity_Prices_STG.ipynb)*

 For this process, we'll go into some new types of code.
 We will import the packages needed and 2 other packages, *yfinance* and *time*.
-After establishing a connection, we define the staging table *Data_STG* to store the pricing data we will retrieve from **Yahoo Finance**.
+After establishing a connection, we define the staging table *Data_STG* to store the pricing data we will retrieve from the **Yahoo Finance** API.
 We then clear the *Data_STG* table.

         import datetime as dt
         import sqlalchemy as sa